 Being “nosey” helps me achieve my goal as a copywriter.
 That goal is to create a piece that captivates, compels and converts your prospects into loyal, raving fans.

 If you have printed materials (marketing plan, brochures, testimonials, etc.), I’ll ask to see them.
 If you don’t, then we’ll keep talking and I’ll keep asking questions to help you determine what makes your product/service/program stand out.

 “I was very pleased at how quickly Debra grasped our business …and how she asked all the right (write) questions to make it easy on me.
 In fact, some of her questioning was so in-depth that it helped me refine our own sales pitches.” – B. Bentz, Advanced Telecom Services

 These 7 questions are just the “tip of the iceberg”, but should help you get started.
 Whether you retain the services of an independent copywriter or choose to work with a marketing or advertising agency, it’s important that you do “your homework” as well.

 Remember, we’re not mind readers.
 We want to help you get the best results for your investment.
 Therefore, the more information you can provide, the better.

 So is your copywriter nosey?
-Share your thoughts in the comments section below.
-I’d love to hear from you.
-Thanks!
+Share your thoughts in the comments section below because I’d love to hear from you.
+Thanks a million!